Drury University Accolades

 - The Edward Jones Center stimulates economic development through real-world projects for start-ups and community organizations, internships and the Drury on C-Street space.

-- 100% of environmental science students graduate with internship or meaningful research experience.
+- One hundred percent of environmental science students graduate with internship or meaningful research experience.

 - One of only 62 schools in the nation with a music therapy program.

-- Political science and geography majors have opportunities to complete an internship at the Washington Center in Washington, D.C.
+- Political science majors have opportunities to complete an internship at the Washington Center in Washington, D.C.

-- 300 bikes are ridden on campus annually, many of which are maintained through the university bike loan program.
+- More than 300 bicycles are ridden on campus annually, 25% of which are maintained through Drury's D.Cycle bicycle loan and maintenance services program.